Nongteez/1101093-JAVA-OOP-Project-Game_Speed_Typer/README.md

 # 🎮 Speed Typer Game
 ## 📝 Introduction
-โปรเจคนี้เกี่ยวกับรายวิชา "1101093 Project in Object-Oriented Programming and Data Structures "
+This project is related to the course "1101093 Project in Object-Oriented Programming and Data Structures."

 ## 🌟 Tools and Languages